acaswell1/rubiks-wrecker/README.md

 SUMMARY:
 This deployment uses a front end user interface deployed at (http://rubiks-wrecker.herokuapp.com/) to send the current state of a rubiks cube to the solver.
+Note, to access functionality of all of the application the http version of the deployment to heroku must be used as we chose to focus on the functionality of the website rather than security protocol.
+Additionally, there is no user information collected so the risk for users accessing the website is minimal.
 The solver then uses a system of algorithms to compute a solution for the given rubiks cube.
 This algorithm does not take an optimal approach but rather mimics the approach of an experienced human solver.
 This way, the user can use Rubik's Wrecker as an aid in learning to solve the Rubik's cube.
 This is contrary to many online solvers that employ Kociemba's algorithm, which seemingly works magic and is not a realistic way for